-- 34. Punitive damages are also appropriate and important in this case, especially when comparing Rogers' conduct with that of Bell and Telus who never experienced such an outage, presumably because their technicians use industry standards and norms prior to performing maintenance updates; - 35.
-Rogers' patrimonial situation is significant enough that punitive damages of \$100 per member is appropriate in the circumstances;

-ii) Cause of Action #2: Rogers violated sections 40-42 and 219 CPA by falsely advertising the most "reliable network"

-- 36. In the Summer of 2020, when he went to Rogers to switch from Bell Mobility, the Applicant was told at the store by Rogers that its network was the most "reliable".
+- 34. Punitive damages are also appropriate - and important - in this case, especially when comparing Rogers' conduct with that of Bell and Telus who never experienced such an outage, presumably because their technicians use industry standards and norms prior to performing maintenance updates, as appears from Exhibit P-27; - 35.
+Rogers' patrimonial situation is significant enough that punitive damages of \$100 per member is appropriate in the circumstances; - Cause of Action #2: Rogers violated sections 40-42 and 219 CPA, ii) section 52 of the Competition Act, by falsely advertising the most "reliable network" - In the Summer of 2020, when he went to Rogers to switch from Bell Mobility, the 36.
+Applicant was told at the store by Rogers that its network was the most "reliable".
 This was one of the reasons he switched from Bell.
-This same representation about having the most "reliable network" has been repeated by Rogers multiple times since in similar variations; - 37.
+This same representation about having the most "reliable network" has been repeated by Rogers multiple times since in similar variations: - 37.
 For example, and as alleged at paragraphs 4, 13 and 14 above, Rogers continues to mislead the public with the most recent variation of the advertising: "Canada's Most Reliable 5G Network".
 This was the marketing used by Rogers prior to the Applicant contracting with Rogers again in June 2022 (Exhibit P-7 dated June 12, 2022) and during the performance of the contract.
 Rogers' marketing gave him the impression that Rogers did in fact have the "most reliable network"; - 38.
 However, these claims of having the most reliable network turned out to be false; - 39.
-Exhibits P-13, P-5 and P-6 leave no doubt that Rogers made controlled and systemic advertising to the effect that it had the most reliable network, which Rogers' own management appear to have acknowledged was false by directing all of its stores to remove "the most reliable network" marketing claim on July 8, 2022 and having since removed the claims to this effect from its website as well; - 40.
-The Applicant benefits from an absolute presumption of prejudice because: (1) Rogers violated section 219 CPA until it removed the marketing on July 8, 2022; (2) the Applicant saw the representation ("Canada's most reliable 5G network") that constituted a prohibited practice; (3) seeing that representation resulted in the formation, amendment or performance of a consumer contract (Exhibit P-7); and (4) a sufficient nexus existed between the content of the representation and the services covered by the contract; - 41.
+Exhibits P-13, P-5 and P-6 leave no doubt that Rogers made controlled and systemic advertising to the effect that it had the most reliable network, which Rogers' own management appear to have acknowledged was false by directing all of its stores to remove "the most reliable network" marketing claim on July 8, 2022 and having since removed the claims to this effect from its website as well;

+- 40. The Applicant benefits from an absolute presumption of prejudice because: (1) Rogers violated section 219 CPA until it removed the marketing on July 8, 2022; (2) the Applicant saw the representation ("Canada's most reliable 5G network") that constituted a prohibited practice; (3) seeing that representation resulted in the formation, amendment or performance of a consumer contract (Exhibit P-7); and (4) a sufficient nexus existed between the content of the representation and the services covered by the contract; - 40.1 Applicant also hereby alleges that Rogers' adverting was misleading pursuant to section 52 of the Competition Act, and that he suffered damages, as alleged herein, within the meaning of section 36 of the Competition Act; - 41.
 Pursuant to section 272 CPA, the Applicant claims the same damages as for the first cause of action, namely: